MSGEndo/OLYMPUSWIFI/README.md

 Summary: This program allows the user to download images from a wireless enabled Olympus camera, leaving the originals on the SD card.

   OS:      Windows 10 and Ubuntu 18.04 both working well, Mac OS not tested
-  DevTool: Lazarus 2.06 / FPC3.04
+  DevTool: Lazarus 2.06 / FPC3.04 (www.lazarus-ide.org)
-  Camera: Olympus OM-D E-M10 Mark I, Mark 3 tested working How it works: Main class TOiShareReader, inherted from a TfpHTTPClient component, manages connecion to the camera oer a wireless signal.
+  Camera: Olympus OM-D E-M10 Mark I, Mark II, and Mark 3 tested working
-                The TfpHTTPClient is an component which is not installed in Lazarus by default and needs to be installed in the fpWeb library using Menu|Package!Install/Uninstall Packages.

   Why develop this program?
-Olympus makes Android and iOS apps (Oi.Share) to allow WiFi download of images from their camera but do not have an app for PC, Mac or Linux desktops.
-While a web browser can be pointed at the camera URL, this is cumbersome, and automated downloading of image files is not possible using a web interfacem, or using the mobile and tablet Oishare app.
+Olympus makes Android and iOS apps (Oi.Share) to allow WiFi download of images from their cameras but they do not have a stand alone app for PC, Mac
+  or Linux desktops.
+The new Olympus WorkSpace app can do wireless image transfers but its pretty cumbersome, and not automated.
+While a web browser can be pointed at the
+  camera URL, this is a hassle ans also automated downloading of image files is not possible using a web interface, or using the mobile and tablet Oishare app.
+Now that the
-  Now that the previous EyeFi WiFi enabled SD cards are no longer maid, a WiFi connection for Windows, Linux and Mac is needed.
+  previous EyeFi WiFi enabled SD cards are no longer made, a WiFi connection for Windows, Linux and Mac is needed.

+  Developers:  How it works: Main class TOiShareReader, inherited from a TfpHTTPClient component, manages the WiFi connection to the camera over a wireless signal.
+                The TfpHTTPClient is a component which is not installed in Lazarus by default and needs to be installed as included in the fpWeb library using Menu|Package!Install/Uninstall Packages.
+                The code is in Object Pascal in the free Lazarus / Free Pascal IDE which can be downloaded from www.lazarus-ide.org

-  'HOW TO USE THIS PROGRAM  // TODO: need different EOL for Linux/macOS
+  'HOW TO USE THIS PROGRAM

      1. Take some photos on your Olympus camera
      2. Use the Olympus camera menu to select Connection to Smartphone.
 This starts the camera WiFi server.